cosminproca/laravel-vuetify-ticket-system/README.md

 - **cypress** - `:4001`
 - **php** - `:9000`

-If you want to bring down the network use `docker-compose down`.
+If you want to bring down the network use `docker-compose down` (removes the build triggering a rebuild when running `docker-compose up` again and doesn't persist DB operations) or `docker-compose stop`(only stops the container from running leaving the DB intact).

 Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.